Interstate 180 (Wyoming)

-I-180 is cosigned with I-25 Business (I-25 Bus), US Highway 85 (US 85), and US 87 Bus, making it the only concurrency of an Interstate, Interstate business route, US Highway, and US Highway business route.
+I-180 is cosigned with I-25 Business Loop (I-25 BL), US Highway 85 (US 85), and US 87 Business (US 87 Bus.), making it the only concurrency of an Interstate, Interstate business route, US Highway, and US Highway business route.
 It is also the only auxiliary Interstate Highway in Wyoming.

 Route description

-I-180 begins at a diamond interchange with I-80 in Cheyenne, heading north concurrently with I-25 Bus/US 85/US 87 Bus on the four-lane divided North Greeley Highway.
-South of this interchange, I-25 Bus/US 85/US 87 Bus continue along North Greeley Highway.
+I-180 begins at a diamond interchange with I-80 in Cheyenne, heading north concurrently with I-25 BL/US 85/US 87 Bus. on the four-lane divided North Greeley Highway.
+South of this interchange, I-25 BL/US 85/US 87 Bus. continues along North Greeley Highway.
 From the southern terminus, I-180 passes over Deming Drive and passes local homes and businesses.
 The road curves northwesterly and intersects 5th Street at a traffic light.
 The highway passes under a pedestrian bridge at 7th Street before crossing 9th Street at a signalized intersection.
 Past 9th Street, the directions of I-180 split and pass over a large Union Pacific Railroad yard.
-After this bridge, I-180 reaches its northern terminus at an at-grade signalized intersection with I-80 Bus/US 30.
-Past this intersection, I-25 Bus/US 85/US 87 Bus continue north on the one-way pair of Warren Avenue northbound and Central Avenue southbound.
+After this bridge, I-180 reaches its northern terminus at an at-grade signalized intersection with I-80 BL/US 30.
+Past this intersection, I-25 BL/US 85/US 87 Bus. continues north on the one-way pairing of Warren Avenue northbound and Central Avenue southbound.